aetherlibrary/aether-library/README.md

 You start a discussion by opening Aetherom, the book on the reading-room table.
 Choose how your question is explored: a full Council where multiple Scholars respond independently, or a single Mentor for focused guidance.
 Compare responses side by side and save meaningful insights into your Vault as plain Markdown files.

 The library itself is not decoration.
-Scenes, characters and the reading room are part of how the product presents its work, and the current MVP ships with the **Classic Library**.
+Scenes, characters and the reading room are part of how the product presents its work.
+For now, your journey begins in **Classic Library**.

+Aether Library goes beyond the traditional conversational AI experience.
+We want you to explore spaces, interact with characters, and think through ideas together with AI.
+Over time, more interactive and game-like features will bring the library to life, gradually transforming it from an AI workspace into a living world you can explore.

 ## Features